9 Top Dog Booster Seats for Breeds Both Big & Small

 q: do dogs need seat belts in cars?

 A: Yes, definitely.
 Not only does it ensure the safety of the dog and driver but if an accident does occur and your pooch is not properly restrained you could lose your licence and the insurance company would be within its rights not to pay out, so it really isn’t worth the risk.

-q: should small dogs be in a booster car seat?
+q: should small dogs be in a booster?

-Booster or lookout seats are usually very comfortable and let your canine companion look out of the window, however you need to make sure the harness attachment is safe as not all doggy car seats are equal.
+Booster or lookout seats are usually very comfortable and let your dog look out of the window, however you need to make sure the harness attachment is safe as not all doggy car seats are equal.

 You can buy specialist de-odouriser online or try these natural solutions.

 - Leave a bowl of baking soda in the car overnight (you may need to repeat for a few nights if the smell is strong)

 - White vinegar is also an excellent odour remover.
 Mix equal parts with water and spray the seats and floor.

 - Crumbled charcoal briquettes and bread can also absorb the smell just leave on a tea-towel in the car overnight

 A: There are several ways to remove pet-hairs from your seats, you can use duct tape wrapped around your hand, which collects the hair.